manjunathsharma1996/sph-test/README.md

+1. A new module "jugaad" is now added.
+2. Demo site is available at https://dev-jugaad-patches-pvt-ltd-products-demo.pantheonsite.io/
+3. Administer Credentials :
+    Username : manjunathsharma
+    Password : Jugaad@12345

+**Description:**
+    1. Module creates a content type and fields but these fields are disabled by default.
+    2. Block is not placed in the region after installing the module.
+Manually it should be placed.
+    3. Only two contents are created for demo.
+    4. Used Endroid Library to generate QR Code.

 Your customer "Jugaad Patches Pvt Ltd" wants to build their portal with Drupal 9.
 They sell their products only on their mobile app.
 (Yeah, that's not a great thing to do, but you know.)
 This website has just a listing of their products.

 Each product page shows